 Tactile map of the grounds

 One of the things that helped me visualize the Gateway Arch National Park was the tactile map that allows visitors to feel the paths, buildings, plants, and the arch itself.
 This is especially helpful for people with vision impairments as it helps with figuring out surrounding areas.
-Read more about creating tactile images with everyday objects here.

 One of my favorite parts of the Gateway Arch Museum was the bronze statues that acted as tactile models for many of the popular artifacts on display.
 Instead of seeing the handcart on display with my eyes, I am able to feel the different details such as the wheel spokes, elevated ground, and belongings covered in cloth.
 It’s a perfect scale model and is really helpful for me to understand what is on display.